-After an urgent, gut wrenching fumble for my Swiss army knife, cleverly secreted into a side stash pocket of my backpack, I wobbled towards an empty 2-liter bottle on the floor of my hostel room, did a circular cut around the top, sat down on my bed, and emptied the contents of my stomach, into the bottle.
+After an urgent, gut wrenching fumble for my Swiss army knife, cleverly placed into a side stash pocket of my backpack, I wobbled towards an empty 2-liter bottle on the floor of my hostel room, did a circular cut around the top, sat down on my bed, and emptied the contents of my stomach into the bottle.

-I felt like a poor-man’s version of MacGyver, that gadgetry wizard of TV fame.
+I felt like a poor-man’s version of MacGyver, that gadgetry wizard of late 80′s TV fame.
 And it got me to thinking of what other MacGyverable items are found among the average backpacker’s gear.

 What follows is a list, with suggestions for how to make each one of these frequently-found backpacker items worth their weight in your pack.

-The classic Swiss-army knife has morphed into what look like a million and one new versions, with flashlights, fish scalers, can openers, screw drivers, and even pretty patterns on the outside.
+The classic multi-tool like a Swiss-army knife or Leatherman has morphed into what looks like a million and one new versions, with flashlights, fish scalers, can openers, screw drivers, and even pretty patterns on the outside.
 They’re a classic backpacker accessory, and hopefully you won’t overlook their usefulness while you’re out and about.

-In addition to creating wide-mouth receptacles (see above), cutting food, and opening corked bottles of wine (as boxes usually come with a handy screw-top) the side of the (metal) knife can be used as a hammer.
-In a pinch, it can also be bartered for something amazing for that ultrathick alpaca blanket that you’re dying to have but you just haven’t got the cash for.
+In addition to creating wide-mouth receptacles (see above), cutting food, and opening corked bottles of wine (as boxes usually come with a handy screw-top), the side of the (metal) knife can be used as a hammer.
+In a pinch, it can also be bartered for something amazing like that ultrathick alpaca blanket that you’re dying to have but you just haven’t got the cash for.

 You can buy a cheap imitation on the street for a few dollars, but these are largely disposable, and may work for sandwich cutting, but probably won’t get you very far after that.